EdXian/ROS-R200/README.md

 # Intel Realsense camera C++ application for ROS.

-This package is tested on ROS kinetic only and no guarantee for other ROS version.
+This package have been tested in ROS kinetic only and no guarantee for other ROS versions.

 ## Device support